Bedroom Decorating Ideas on a Budget

 Dividing a wall horizontally with the use of two paint colors can create the same visual effect as having an expensive chair rail molding.

 If minimal effort is what you’re after, then spruce up one wall with a cheerful color.
-Next season it can easily be changed.
+It can easily be changed next season.

 Kids Rooms Can Also Be Easily Updated